mand0ng/ytdl_1.0/README.md

 PYTHON SCRIPT THAT DOWNLOADS FASTER AND BETTER QUALITY THAN USING A FREE WEBSITE YOUTUBE DOWNLOADER

+WHY I MADE THIS SCRIPT

 <b>Problem :</b> <br>
-When my sister together with her family moved out to our house, and went to her husbands place which is in Siquijor.
-Their kids who loves to watch Youtube Videos and since the internet and data connection there is not that accessable.
-The kids can very rarely watch videos anymore.
-So ...
+When my sister moved out.
+They lived in a remote place in PH called Siquijor.
+Their kids used to watch Youtube Videos and unfortunatly they dont have wifi at their new home.

 <b>Future Plans: make a simple gui and export it to an exe file</b>